andrewharmellaw/andrewharmellaw.github.com/_posts/2017-01-10-gelfands-algebra-chun-8-nomials.md

 $$(x+1)(x+ ...) = (x+...)(x+3)$$

-And from here it was clear what the only two values of '$...$' could be: $3$ on the left hand side, and $1$ on the right
+And then it was clear what the only two values of '$...$' could be: $3$ on the left hand side, and $1$ on the right

 $$(x+1)(x+3) = (x+1)(x+3)$$